irohitraj/Computer-Vision/Faster_RCNN/README.md

 1. Notebook contains detailed commented code using class.
 You can find the notebook [here](https://github.com/irohitraj/Computer-Vision/blob/main/Faster_RCNN%20fine%20tuning/Supervised%20Fine-tuning%20using%20class.ipynb)
 2. Fine-tuning using just functions.
 Followed Basic structure while learning.
 You can find the notebook [here](https://github.com/irohitraj/Computer-Vision/blob/main/Faster_RCNN%20fine%20tuning/fasterrcnn_sft_basic.ipynb)
+3. Notebook with training and evaluation alongwith custom mAP as well as cocoeval's mAP are also present here. [] runs even when we have some images missing in the data whereas they are present in the annotations

 ### Dataset:
   1. Dataset has been generated manually using VGG annotator present in the zip file